SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/index.md

 # SuperOffice Gmail Link

-SuperOffice Gmail Link is a plug-in which links the Google Gmail client with SuperOffice CRM and/or SuperOffice Service.
+SuperOffice Gmail Link is a plug-in that links the Google Gmail client with SuperOffice CRM and/or SuperOffice Service.
 This means that among other things, you can:

 * Archive emails and attachments as documents in SuperOffice CRM.
 * Create activities in SuperOffice CRM based on emails in Gmail.